-Save Time By Avoiding Traditional Lenders
+Save Time by Avoiding Traditional Lenders

-Finally, traditional lenders will not process a UK mortgage application for a person living in Australia without a traceable credit history.
+On top of this, traditional lenders will not process a UK mortgage application for a person living in Australia without a traceable credit history.
 This makes it tricky for British expats living in countries like Australia, where time spent living outside the UK may result in an unclear credit history.